STAMP-project/botsing-git-webapp/README.md

 Edit botsing-gitlab.properties, located in the webapp's WEB-INF/classes directory.

-There, you should specify (all fields mandatory):
+There, in addition to the Botsing-related setup, you should specify (all fields mandatory):

 - gitlab.url: the URL of the Gitlab server where your project is hosted
 - gitlab.token: the access token for the Gitlab API on your server (to generate one, go in your Gitlab user settings, choose "Access tokens", and create a personal access token with scope "api" - the token is a string that looks like "i_rjH-MM3YuFsvAxCTsH").